lciukaj/flask-app-otel/README.md

-<H2>This is a simple Flask App that allows you test Open Telemetry capabilites. </H2>
+<H2>This is a simple Flask application that allows you test Open Telemetry capabilites. </H2>

 <B>This projects consits of following components:</b>